Theory of the correlated quantum Zeno effect in a monitored qubit dimer: Derivation of the Gutzwiller stochastic dynamics

-This framework differs from quantum jumps, which describe dynamics as a sequence of discrete, abrupt changes (jumps) interspersed with smooth deterministic evolution under a non-Hermitian Hamiltonian.
-In contrast, stochastic quantum dynamics focuses on gradual, continuous evolution influenced by noise, offering a different perspective on open quantum systems under continuous monitoring.

-We numerically simulate the dynamics in \ref{SSE} and compute the stationary probability distribution $P_\infty(\theta_L,\theta_R)$.
-The results, shown in Fig.~\ref{fig:stationary-probability-full_SSE}, reveal that for weak measurements, the system under stochastic quantum dynamics behaves similarly to quantum jumps, whereas for strong measurements, the topology undergoes a qualitative change, and doesn't show any Zeno effect.

-\subsection{Derivation of the Gutzwiller stochastic dynamics}
+\section{Derivation of the Gutzwiller stochastic dynamics}

-In this appendix the Gutzwiller stochastic equation (\ref{eq:dimer-gutz-stochastic-evolution}) is derived.
+In this appendix the Gutzwiller stochastic equation (\ref{eq:dimer-gutz-stochastic-evolution}) in the main text is derived.
+The dynamics is represented pictorially in Fig.\ref{fig:sketch_GW}.
 The focus is on the no-click outcome of the measurement procedure, as the other cases lead to projections of the system state (clicks).

 The continuous part of the evolution is generated by the effective, non-Hermitian Hamiltonian

 In the case at hand the system Hamiltonian is

 and the jump operators